fdcastel/Proxmox-Automation/PSCloudInit.md

 1. Copy the script to `C:\Windows\Setup\Scripts\PSCloudInit.ps1`
 2. Create a scheduled task that runs at system startup
 3. Configure the task to run with SYSTEM privileges
-4. Set a 30-second timeout for cloud-init drive detection
+4. Run the configuration process if a `cidata` volume drive is found.

 ### Standalone Execution